Funding

 stipend, tuition, and health insurance for the semester.
 Applicants should be EEB

-students in good standing and are required to have previously taken the 830-831 course
+students in good standing and must have taken the 830-831 course sequence.
+Selected

-sequence.
-Selected TAs are expected to have a strong interest in quantitative methods
+TAs are expected to have a strong interest in quantitative methods and an enthusiasm

-and an enthusiasm for teaching.
-A call for applications for both classes is announced
+for teaching.
+A call for applications for both classes is announced to the student